david4eva/dicee-challenger-game/README.md

 Dual-Player: Settle all challenges between two opponents.

 ## Play the game
+1. Navigate to the website – <a href="https://deploy-preview-1--dicee-challenger-game.netlify.app/">Dicee Challenger</a>
-Refresh the website to display the new winner.
+2. Refresh the website to display the winner.

 ## Built With
 <ul>